Voronoi clouds

 How to choose the truncation level?

-Different threshold of the Voronoi overlap rate $r_\text{Voro}$ will produce clouds of different sizes.
+Different thresholds of the Voronoi overlap rate $r_\text{Voro}$ will produce clouds of different sizes.
 We test three thresholds, corresponding to $r_\text{Voro} > 0.0; 0.37; 0.72$, and measure the resulting cloud volumes.
 We find that the relation with the mean statistical radius is overall linear.
 A threshold of $0.37$ preserves the mean posterior volume, while a deeper cut at $0.72$ probes the deeper interior of the void, at $\sim 80\%$ of the radius from the center.